rosencode/oxynet/README.md

 random_seed | 1 | Seed for random number generation.
 Set 0 to randomize at each run

 The file may include as few parameters as required.
 Note that the current version of `oxynet` will only run simulations with Ndend = 2, but will still generate network connections with any value Ndend>1.

+### Visualization

+The Python script `plotter.py` allows a basic visualization of simulation results.
+Simply run

+`python3 plotter.py [spike_datafile]`

+passing the name of the spike data file to show the firing rates of three sample cells in the network and a raster plot of the spiking activity.

 ## Created
 01 March 2021